Are there replays in the FA Cup fifth round?

 “I think so,” Arteta said in January, when asked whether replays should come to an end.
 “We will see what happens because with the new format of the Champions League, there will be more games so I don’t know how we are going to fit them in ...
 That (cancelling replays) has to be considered.”

-But for clubs lower down the football pyramid, FA Cup replays can provide vital life-giving revenues.
+But for clubs lower down the football pyramid, FA Cup replays have a long history of providing vital life-giving revenues.
 Burton Albion made around £800,000 from a third-round replay against Manchester United at Old Trafford in 2006, which their chairman Ben Robinson described as like “winning the lottery”.

 So far, the FA has resisted calls to scrap replays entirely and retains them in the third and fourth rounds, which are the mostly likely stages to see a lower league or non-league side drawn against a Premier League giant.